 There are several alternatives to the foam roller which may be used for myofascial release.
-This includes the use of everyday objects such as hard water bottles and massage sticks, as well as more advanced equipment like a massage gun.
+Options include the use of everyday objects such as hard water bottles and massage sticks, as well as more advanced equipment like a massage gun.
 No matter the alternative object used, the goal of the activity is to address muscle soreness and tightness, and aid in recovery.

 Understanding the mechanism behind foam rolling and its benefits allows for better and more mindful use of this intervention.
 The available foam roller alternatives address equipment inaccessibility and allow individuals to target smaller muscle areas that large rollers may not be able to reach.

 Foam rollers address tight muscles or painful knots known as trigger points by placing the target areas under the foam roller and slowly rolling over the tight areas.